wizardamigos/organization/CONTENT/visionandvalues.markdown

 ## Literacy
   * Programming (coding) is a new literacy.
 All the jobs in the future will include some level of programming.
   * We mentor new wizards to become literate in developing and deploying solutions for tomorrow.
+  * We encourage new wizards to later organize learning sessions themselves - once they feel ready.

 ## Inclusiveness
   * Wizard Amigos Institute connects all genders, backgrounds, experience levels & age in an open and safe learning environment with a playful atmosphere.